aquasecurity/tfsec/docs/checks/aws/config/aggregate-all-regions.md

 title: Config configuration aggregator should be using all regions for source
 ---

+# Config configuration aggregator should be using all regions for source

 ### Default Severity: <span class="severity high">high</span>

 ### Explanation